vipincode/express-ecomerce/src/_docs/express/05-delete-related-doc.md

-Perfect 👏 — this is a **real-world question** every backend developer must solve:

 > ❓ “If I delete a user, how do I also delete all documents related to that user (like profile, addresses, orders, etc.)?”

 MongoDB **does not have automatic cascading deletes** like SQL (foreign keys + `ON DELETE CASCADE`).